Tirzepatide ODT

 What happens if I miss a dose of Tirzepatide ODT?

-When a dose of Tirzepatide ODT is missed, the appropriate action depends on how much time has elapsed since the scheduled dose.
-If remembered within three days of the missed dose, patients should take the missed dose as soon as possible and then resume their regular dosing schedule.
-If more than three days have passed since the missed dose, patients should skip that dose entirely and wait until their next regularly scheduled dose to resume treatment.
-Doubling up on doses or taking extra tablets to make up for missed doses should never be done, as this increases the risk of side effects without providing additional therapeutic benefit.
-Patients who frequently forget doses should consider setting reminders or alarms and should discuss adherence strategies with their healthcare provider to maintain consistent therapeutic levels.
+If you miss a dose, follow your prescribing provider’s guidance on missed dose management.
+Doubling up on doses or taking extra tablets to make up for missed doses should never be done, as this increases the risk of side effects without clinical justification.
+Patients who frequently forget doses should consider setting reminders or alarms and should discuss adherence strategies with their healthcare provider to maintain consistent dosing.

 How should I handle the oral disintegrating tablets?